10 Days in Argentina: 7 Sample Itineraries

 If you picked hike, the Cascadas del Rio Colorado hike is the best in town.

-If you do this hike, visit Finca Las Nubes afterwards.
+If you do this hike, visit nearby Finca Las Nubes afterwards.
 It’s my favorite winery in Cafayate and is very close to the trailhead.

 They have an affordable menu and a panoramic view of town from their lawn (where you can lounge with wine and snacks).